 However, the area identified as a minority concentration that is located west of Downtown (61701) has also been identified as a low-income area, where as the area to the east (61704) has not been identified as low income.
-Location of low income areas is demonstrated in the map below.
+Location of low income areas is demonstrated in the maps section of the Appendix.